tomas-fryza/avr-course/Labs/09-asm/README.md

 Create a new project `09-asm_burst` and copy needed files from previous project(s).

-In assembly, program a function `extern void burst_asm(uint8_t number)` to generate a variable number of short pulses at output pin.
+In assembly, program a function `void burst_asm(uint8_t length)` to generate a variable number of short pulses at output pin.
 Let the pulse width be the shortest one.
-Use logical analyzer, verify the pulses' width, and calculate the CPU frequency of target ATmega328P.
+Write the same function `void burst_c(uint8_t length)` in C and compare duration of both functions.
+Use logical analyzer, verify the pulses' width.

 ## Synchronize repositories